 Hitchhiking in Japan

 Hitchhiking in Japan is the key to true budget travel and the way to escape the country’s ruinously expensive transport costs, but it can be fairly tricky.
-Though it is close to impossible to hitch a ride in Tokyo and other large cities, it gets easier as you move away from major cities.
+Though it is close to impossible to hitch a ride in Tokyo and other Japanese cities, it gets easier as you move away from most major cities.

-Make sure to always hitch at an interchange or at a gas station and not on the expressways as it is prohibited to go there on foot and the police will rock up.
 Hitchhiking in Japan is still pretty uncommon so it is likely that you might be the first hitchhiker that your driver has ever even seen, much less picked up.
 The key to hitchhiking is to look as friendly as possible.

 That said, this is one of the safest countries you can ever travel by hitchhiking.